BillyGratia15/Diabetes_Prediction/README.md

 ***ENJOY IT!***

 # NOTE
-You can also check my coding and html :D
+You can also check my coding and html in this repository :D